 The five years separation ground requires the parties to be living separately for five years.
 Unlike the two years rule, the respondent's consent is not required for this ground.

 The final ground is that of desertion.
 One party deserts another where they cease to cohabit with their partner for a period of two years without the consent of the other (and therefore petitioning) partner.

 An application for dissolution of a civil partnership cannot be made until the first anniversary of the civil partnership.
 As with a divorce, a civil partnership can also be nullified for a variety of reasons.

 Civil partners have the same rights as married couples on divorce to a fair division of property, pensions and income and any other assets and contact that is appropriate and suitable for any children.
 In most cases, the Court will expect you to try and resolve matters with the assistance of a mediator before applying for an Order.

 A lot will depend on the experience and capability of your chosen lawyer.
-Here at Pinney Talfourd, our specialist family lawyers in Essex and London are able to advise and assist you through this very difficult time and already have vast experience in this area.
+Here at Pinney Talfourd, our specialist family lawyers in Essex and London are able to advise and assist you through this very difficult time and already have significant experience in this area.

 *Free consultations with our family solicitors are only available at our main Essex offices in Brentwood, Hornchurch and Upminster and are not available in cases where proceedings have been issued.
 Fixed fee appointments are available at Canary Wharf (London) and Leigh-on-Sea (Essex).